Gohnnyman/solana-bruteforce/README.md

 Init script (`make`) will initialize the project, download the latest snapshot, unarchive it, create dockerized postgres and inserts the accounts from the snapshot into DB.

-This long initialization (45+ minutes) is needed because all the accounts will be stored locally in the database, thus it'll allow to check whether the private key leads to the public key that has (or had) any SOL on it without any external API calls.
+This long initialization (1.5 hours approximately) is needed because all the accounts will be stored locally in the database, thus it'll allow to check whether the private key leads to the public key that has (or had) any SOL on it without any external API calls.
 You could even run this script without internet connection after the initialization.
 This boosts the speed of the bruteforce process significantly.